 Arnold is a very small town located in the state of California.
-With a population of 3,763 people and three constituent neighborhoods, Arnold is the 545th largest community in California.
+With a population of 3,288 people and four constituent neighborhoods, Arnold is the 593rd largest community in California.

-Telecommuters are a relatively large percentage of the workforce: 12.36% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Arnold telecommute to their jobs.
+Overall, about 24.89% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The people who call Arnold home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Arnold residents report their race to be White, followed by Asian.
-Important ancestries of people in Arnold include German, European, English, and Swedish.
+Important ancestries of people in Arnold include English, Irish, German, Italian, and Scots-Irish.

 The most common language spoken in Arnold is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Polish.